Yuan-Meng/personal_website_2.0/content/notes/how_i_read_papers/index.md

 categories: ["writing", "literature review"]
 ---

-Former OpenAI researcher Lilian Weng has taught foundational and SOTA in AI/ML to a generation of machine learning practitioners through her awesome [blogposts](https://lilianweng.github.io/faq/).
+Former OpenAI researcher Lilian Weng has taught foundational and SOTA ideas in AI/ML to a generation of machine learning practitioners through her awesome [blogposts](https://lilianweng.github.io/faq/).
 It all started with her personal learning notes and a passion for learning through teaching.

 I started my own blog for the same reasons: By sharing my learnings publicly, I motivate myself to articulate my understanding explicitly.